Sisters of the Child Jesus: Dispersal and re-establishment

 The work of the congregation was ended with the French Revolution and the Sisters of the congregation were scattered.
 This situation did not last long, however, as a new community of Instructors was formed in Le Puy by Mademoiselle de Senicrose.

 Soon after that, in 1804, Marie Maisonobe opened a school in Aurillac following the format of the congregation.
 By 1812 the Catholic Church had re-established itself sufficiently that she was able to begin her formal formation in Puy-en-Velay.
 This developed into an autonomous congregation in 1843, whose first Superior General was Louise Maisonobe, niece of Marie.
 This congregation later merged with the Sisters of Providence of Rodez in 1856.
 They later opened schools in Argentina (1888) and in Belgium in 1903.

-Through the work of different foundresses in other cities of France, other autonomous congregations came to develop: Digne (1840), Claveisolles (1858), and Chauffailles (1859).
+Through the work of different foundresses in other cities in France, other autonomous congregations came to develop: Digne (1840), Claveisolles (1858), and Chauffailles (1859).

 Mission to Canada

 In 1896 the congregation accepted the request of Pierre-Paul Durieu, O.M.I., the first Bishop of New Westminster in British Columbia, to work with the people of the First Nations.
-Four Sisters of the congregation, under the leadership of Mother Aimée, left Le Puy and traveled to Canada, arriving in Williams Lake.
+Four sisters of the congregation, under the leadership of Mother Aimée, left Le Puy and traveled to Canada, arriving in Williams Lake.
 From this time the congregation has taught in various schools and built schools and foundations across western Canada, eventually serving in British Columbia, Saskatchewan, and Manitoba.